holyfailer/Assigment1_Sigurd/README.md

 They are then displayed to the console.

 There is a test file can can be run.
-They all pass except for a test for the display method.
+They all pass.
+All method have been tested except for getters and constructors.
-It fails because there is a different in line separators that i couldn't figure out to get them be the same.
-I have commented the test out.